lfortin/node-cgi-core/README.md

 ### requestChunkSize

-Size of the HTTP request payload data chunks in bytes.
+Size of the HTTP request payload data chunks in bytes, used for internal buffering when reading request data.
 Default: `32 * 1024` (32 KB)

 ### responseChunkSize

-Size of the HTTP response payload data chunks in bytes.
+Size of the HTTP response payload data chunks in bytes, applicable when `Transfer-Encoding: chunked` is used.
+If `Content-Length` is set, chunking is disabled, and the response is sent as a single block.
 Default: `32 * 1024` (32 KB)

 ### requestTimeout